 Winter 2018 quarter

 Participants in Women Making Change will have opportunities to develop the habits of mind of analytic, creative, and resilient thinkers who work with others to create life-affirming choices.
-Our work to develop skills in crafting clear and thoughtful spoken and written response, in writing idea-based creative nonfiction, and in cultivating a culture of resilience and relationship-building across the significant human differences apparent in any community will be essential components of the program.
+Our efforts to develop skills in crafting clear and thoughtful spoken and written responses, in writing idea-based creative nonfiction, and in cultivating a collaborative culture of resilience and relationship-building across the significant human differences apparent in any community will be essential components of the program.

-Credit will be awarded in creative nonfiction writing, women's studies, and community studies.
+Credit will be awarded in creative nonfiction and community studies.

 Fields of Studygender and women's studies government sociology

 community development and organizing, social work, government and public service, education

 Mon/Wed 5:45-9:45.
 We also will meet two Thursdays from 5:45 to 9:45 -- Week 1, January 11, and Week 2, January 18

 Online LearningHybrid Online Learning 25 - 49% Delivered Online